 Goodwill on acquisitions of subsidiary corporations and businesses, represents the excess of (i) the sum of the consideration transferred, the amount of any non-controlling interest in the acquiree and the acquisition-date fair value of any previous equity interest in the acquiree over (ii) the fair value of the identifiable net assets acquired.
-If those amounts are less than the fair value of the identifiable net assets of the subsidiary corporations acquired and the measurement of all amounts has been reviewed, the difference is recognised directly in profit or loss as a gain from bargain purchase.
 Goodwill on acquisition of subsidiary corporations is recognised separately as intangible assets and carried at cost less accumulated impairment losses.